RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/nextcloud-oauth-setup.md

 # NextCloud OAuth Setup

-To use Nextcloud OAuth on your server, you need the `URL` of your Nexcloud server, Nextcloud `id` and `secret`
+To use Nextcloud OAuth on your server, you need the `URL` of your Nextcloud server, Nextcloud `id` and `secret`

 Follow these steps to set up Nextcloud OAuth on your server.